biyue111/Cloud-Computing/docker-compose/report.md

+## Introduction
+Compose is a tool for defining and running multi-container Docker applications.
+By using a YAML file, we can configure our application's services.
+With a single command, we can create an dstart all the services from the configuration.
+Docker Compose can standalize the procedure of developpment.
+Giving a docker-compose.yml, we can get the same configuration.

+Using Compose can be concluded into three steps:
+1. Define a Dockerfile.
+Dockerfile includes several commands and parameters.
+Based on a basic image, these commands create a new costomized image.
+With a Dockerfile, the app's environment can be reproduced anywhere.
+2. Define a docker-compose.yml. docker-compose.yml integrates the seperate containers all together.
+A docker-compose.yml should include three main part: version, services and networks.
+3. Run docker-compose up and Compose starts and runs entire app.

+The form of Compose command is defined as follows:
+> docker-compose [-f=<arg>...] [options] [COMMAND] [ARGS...]

+There are four features of Compose that make it effective:
+* Multiple isolated environments on a single host

+Compose uses a single host to several isolated environments.

+* Preserve volume data when containers are created

+Compose preserve all the data when the volume is created.
+If it finds the container who has run before, it will copy the data from old container to new container so that the data won't lose.

+* Only recreate containers that have changed

+Compose only recreates the container who has changed its service.
+Because Compose caches the configuration.
+By re-using the existing containers, Compose becomes quicker.

+* Variables and moving a composition between environments

+Compose supports variables in the Compose file.
+These variables can be used to customize composition for different environments, or different users.

 ## Project 1
 In this part, we use Docker-Compose to run `Frontend` and `Backend` in which `Frontend` is used to show the text we need to show and `Backend` is used to read the `input.txt` which can be changed by users. while initializing the image of frontend, it will start to listen the port of the backend with a js file.
 At backend side, a js file named `backend_servers.js` can read the text in `input.txt`.
 Finally, we can see this input at `localhost:8888`.
 ```